yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 # Mapping of Reads to the Reference Genome

 Now the filtered reads of the individual isolates are mapped independently against the CpGV-M reference.
 The key is that each isolate is mapped separately against the identical reference genome, so that in the end we get a Binary Alignment Mapping (BAM) file for each isolate.
 After that, everything we do with the sequence data is linked to the common reference.

 > <hands-on-title> Read mapping using bcftools </hands-on-title>
 >
 > 1. {% tool [Map with BWA-MEM](toolshed.g2.bx.psu.edu/repos/devteam/bwa/bwa_mem/0.7.17.2) %} with the following parameters:
 >    - *"Will you select a reference genome from your history or use a built-in index?"*: `Use a genome from history and build index`
->        - {% icon param-file %} *"Use the following dataset as the reference sequence"*: `outfile` (output of **Replace Text** {% icon tool %})
+>        - {% icon param-file %} *"Use the following dataset as the reference sequence"*: `CpGV reference` (output of **Replace Text** {% icon tool %})
 >    - *"Single or Paired-end reads"*: `Paired Collection`
 >        - {% icon param-file %} *"Select a paired collection"*: `trimmed_reads_paired_collection` (output of **Trim Galore!** {% icon tool %})
 >    - *"Set read groups information?"*: `Set read groups (Picard style)`